Chapter 5 BWV 24 Ein ungefärbt Gemüte

 The final bars melt into an arioso pointing the way towards the experiments Bach was later to make in the development of ′hybrid′ recitative structures, particularly in the second cycle.
 The text exhorts the good Christian to make of oneself what might be expected in one′s neighbour.
 The final key line of text is stated three times, possibly with symbolic intention.

 Bach frequently constructs his shorter cantatas around a central keystone movement which has consequential significance.
 Often it is an aria or a chorus, occasionally a recitative.
 The chorus here adds nothing new to the text; its single line (quoted above) emerging from the conclusion of the preceding recitative.
-Two things are particularly significant about this chorus, the first being the strength of the musical message (apart from the closing chorale, this is the only movement which utilises the full instrumental and choral forces, including a commanding solo trumpet).
+Two things are, however, significant about this chorus, the first being the strength of the musical message (apart from the closing chorale, this is the only movement which utilises the full instrumental and choral forces, including a commanding solo trumpet).
 The second is the ′busy-ness′ of the rhythm and texture.
 This is quite possibly an allusion to, and illustration of the idea first introduced in the opening aria i.e. that people need to be guided by God′s word throughout the complex tapestries of their lives, entwined with the numerous deeds and actions which form an inevitable part of human existence.
 Much is happening in the musical texture where, particularly at the beginning and end, rolling semi-quavers are seldom absent from the contrapuntal lines.
 The text has given Bach little specific in the way of inspirational images so he seems to have solved the problem by representing ceaseless activity through constant musical movement.

 The chorus has two sections, each of which carries the same brief text.
 The first (bars 1-37) makes initial use of antiphonal gestures between choir and orchestra but they then merge to form a rich and commanding texture.
 The longest instrumental ′interlude′ is only two bars (27-8).
-The second section is faster, and so the continuing activity is now maintained by streams of quavers.
-The concept is fugal with the singers now solo (i.e. without the ripieno support) entering in the order T, B, A, S. Each entry is accompanied by a countersubject marked by a fragmented rhythm first heard in the basses underpinning the tenors.
+The second section is faster, and the continuing activity is maintained by streams of quavers.
+The concept is fugal with the singers now solo (i.e. without the ripieno support) entering in the order T, B, A, S. Each entry is accompanied by a countersubject, marked by a fragmented rhythm first heard in the basses underpinning the tenors.